This program is offered at Clark State's Springfield - Leffel Lane location.

 Upon completion of an Associate of Applied Science degree in Precision Agriculture, a graduate will be able to:

-- Indentify plant nutrient deficiencies and describe corrective measures.
+- Identify plant nutrient deficiencies and describe corrective measures.

 - Identify major plant pests, including weeds, insects, and diseases and describe corrective measures.